fabianswebworld/yt-dlna/README.md

 Due to that feature's very flexible nature, it is even possible to use .json files dynamically created by a third-party process, like a home automation (Smart Home) system.

 The home automation system could, for example, regularly update and store readings and values to that file (e.g., temperature sensor readings), which would then be presented as virtual "Item Titles" in a DLNA folder, while other items showing the state of a device ("Living Room Lights - on") could even have "hit" mode URLs that could trigger actions such as "Lights on/off" - the possibilities are endless... 😉

+An example implementation of a helper module for the _FHEM_ home automation system (98_ytdlnaCustomPlaylistFrontend.pm), to enable dynamic generation of such "interactive" Custom Playlist files, is available in [this separate repository](https://github.com/fabianswebworld/fhem-yt-dlna-custom-playlist-frontend).

 ## Usage & CLI Commands